pragya2002/Teaching-Made-Easy/Face Emotion Recognition/README.md

 •	One drawback of the system is the some Disgust faces are showing Neutral .Because less no. of disgust faces are given to train .This may be the reason.

-•	I thought it was a good score should improve the score.
+•	We thought it was a good score should improve the score.

-•	Thus I decided that I will deploy the model.
+•	Thus we decided that we will deploy the model.

 ## Loss & Accuracy Plot